School meal: History

 School meal programs in the United Kingdom can be traced back to the Education (Provision of Meals) Act 1906.

 In 1944, the United Kingdom required local authorities to provide school dinners that were consistent with legal nutritional requirements.
 The government paid the full cost of school meals in 1947.
 Free school meals were available to children with families on very low incomes.
 As a result, from the 1950s onward, staple traditional "school dinner" foods became embedded in the national psyche.
 "School puddings" in particular refers to desserts historically served with school dinners in both state and independent schools.
 Examples include tarts such as gypsy tart and Manchester tart, and hot puddings such as spotted dick and treacle sponge pudding.

 In the 1980s, Margaret Thatcher's Conservative government ended entitlement to free meals for thousands of children, and obliged local authorities to open up provision of school meals to competitive tender.
 This was intended to reduce the cost of school meals provided by local authorities.
 However, it caused a substantial decrease in the standard of school food.
 A 1999 survey by the Medical Research Council suggested that despite rationing, children in 1950 had healthier diets than their counterparts in the 1990s, with more nutrients and less fat and sugar.

 This became a major topic of debate in 2004, when chef Jamie Oliver spearheaded a campaign to improve the quality of school meals.
 At this time, school dinners at state schools were normally made by outside caterers.
 The schools sold a lot of deep-fried fast food, like chips, fried turkey nuggets, pizza, and pies.
 After the "Jamie's School Dinners" programme was shown on Channel 4, sections of the public showed support for increased school meal funding, causing the government to create the School Food Trust.
 This topic became a factor in the 2005 UK general election.

-Martha Payne's blog NeverSeconds, which discussed the quality of school meals at her primary school in Lochgilphead, made national headlines after gaining support from Jamie Oliver.